rocky-jaiswal/todo-pro-serverless/README.md

 Serverless cousin of [ToDo Pro](https://github.com/rocky-jaiswal/todo-pro).
 Uses AWS Lambda, CDN, DynamoDB etc.

-- `ops-tf` directory contains the Terraform setup code.
+- `ops` directory contains the Terraform setup code.
 See README inside that.
 - `apps/todo-pro-trpc-server` contains the TRPC code.
 - `apps/todo-pro-web` contains the React web application code.
 - You can develop locally by running DynamoDB locally and running the npm projects individually.